AJORGEST/vpn-client-to-site-aws/README.md

 * Click the VPC* dropdown and click the `VPC-DEMO`
 * Open in a new tab, the VPC, Subnets -> console `https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:`
 * Locate the subnet ID for the 3 private subnets in the VPC DEMO
-* Click the Choose a subnet to associate* dropdown and pick the first available PRIV subnet from the list (PRIV-A, PRIV-B, PRIV-C)
+* Click the Choose a subnet to associate* dropdown and pick the first available PRIV subnet from the list `(PRIV-A, PRIV-B, PRIV-C)`
 * Click Associate then click Close
 * The VPN Endpoint will now be associated, you need to pause here and wait for the state of the VPN endpoint to change from Pending-associate to Available

+# 5.Download the ClientVPN

+* From the Client VPN Endpoints area of the VPC console, select the DEMO Client VPN endpoint.
+* Click Download Client Configuration, Click Download and save the file.
+* Go to https://aws.amazon.com/vpn/client-vpn-download/ and download the client for your operating system
+* Install the VPN Application
+* Start the application
+* Go to manage profiles
+* add a profile
+* load the profile you downloaded (client configuration) - use DEMO for Displayname

+# 6.Connect

+Connect to DEMO VPN
+enter the Administrator username and password you chose in stage 1 for the Directory Service once connected open a terminal and `ping DIRECTORY_SERVICE_IP_ADDRESS' (you can get this from the DS Console) Notice it doesn't work ? once more step, and thats authorizations

+# 7.Authorize

+* From the Client VPN Console `https://console.aws.amazon.com/vpc/home?region=us-east-1#ClientVPNEndpoints:sort=status.code select the A4L VPN Endpoint`
+* Click the Authorization tab and click Authorize Ingress
+* For Destination network to enable enter `10.16.0.0/16`
+* For Grant access to check `Allow access to all users`
+* Click Add Authorization Rule
+* open a terminal and `ping DIRECTORY_SERVICE_IP_ADDRESS'` (you can get this from the DS Console)
+* notice how this works? you are now connected.